Programming

 which when generated as OpenSCAD code previews as expected:

-which with a bit of editing works as expected in RapCAD:
+which with a bit of editing worked as expected in RapCAD:

 and generates G-code which previews as expected: